laurenmock/heat-and-mortality/README.md

 # heat-and-mortality

-A causal inference framework for non-randomized time series
+A causal inference framework for non-randomized time series.